Ero Ninja Scrolls

 Ero Ninja Scrolls (あらくさ忍法帖, Arakusa Ninpōchō) is a Japanese manga series written and illustrated by Haruki.
 It has been serialized in Hakusensha's seinen ecchi-oriented digital manga magazine Harem since November 2018.

 Publication

-Ero Ninja Scrolls is written and illustrated by Haruki.
-It has been serialized in Hakusensha's seinen ecchi-oriented digital manga magazine Harem since November 29, 2018.
+Written and illustrated by Haruki, Ero Ninja Scrolls has been serialized in Hakusensha's seinen ecchi-oriented digital manga magazine Harem since November 29, 2018.
 Hakusensha has collected its chapters into individual tankōbon volumes.
 The first volume was released on July 29, 2019.
-As of January 29, 2025, nine volumes have been released.
+As of June 29, 2026, eleven volumes have been released.

 In May 2021, Seven Seas Entertainment announced that they had licensed the manga for English release in North America.
 The series is being released under its Ghost Ship mature imprint, with the first volume published on November 2, 2021.